ix-ai/cioban/README.md

 You can enable private registry authentication by mounting your credentials file to `/root/.docker/config.json`.

 Cioban will try to update your services every 5 minutes by default.
-The following environment settings are recognized:
+The following environment settings are recognised:

 ### Environment